 Using Open Data standards means that each of your services can talk to each other freely — and that’s the key to unlocking savings

-We recommend using the Open311 data standard.
+We recommend where possible using the Open311 data standard.
 It brings benefits for you as a council, and it’s great for your residents and developers too.

-Read on to discover what Open311 is, why it’s useful and how to get started by connecting your own service to FixMyStreet, for free.
+Read on to discover what Open311 is, why it’s useful and how to get started by connecting your own service to FixMyStreet.

 Open311 is an Open Data standard: in this case, an agreed and common way to format data being sent between different street and environment services.

 Open311 fetches a list of acceptable types of report as dictated by you, the council, so that the receiving service can display them as options for the citizen to choose from.
 Typically, these might be categories such as ‘broken streetlight’, ‘pothole’, ‘graffiti’, etc.

 Open311 dictates how information that passes between your council’s systems and services like FixMyStreet should be formatted; it also formats dates, times, and locations consistently.
 For the techies amongst you it works by standard GET and POST HTTP requests that return XML or optionally JSON.